rkafrawi/RDS_Vis_v1_1/DNAnexus_deploy/Readme.md

 }
 ```

-This shell script deviates from the one present in the official documentation [https://documentation.dnanexus.com/](https://documentation.dnanexus.com/getting-started/developer-tutorials/web-app-let-tutorials/running-rstudio-shiny-server-and-apps) by accessing the tarball the user uploaded to their tarball-containing-subdirectory to configure the web app environment instead of using the rocker/shiny base.
+This shell script deviates from the one present in the official [documentation](https://documentation.dnanexus.com/getting-started/developer-tutorials/web-app-let-tutorials/running-rstudio-shiny-server-and-apps) by accessing the tarball the user uploaded to their tarball-containing-subdirectory to configure the web app environment instead of using the rocker/shiny base.

+Note also that the `DESCRIPTION` file is required since the `DisplayMode` parameter is contained here and if you want to change the display to 'Showcase' mode, you would have to modify it within the  `DESCRIPTION` file.

 ### 6. Build and deploy